 This appliance, unlike normal residential atmospheric and induced draft units, takes its combustion air directly from the outdoors (sealed combustion) and does not compete with building occupants for fresh air.
 Sealed combustion (also known as "direct vent") is the safest and best way to obtain plenty of clean combustion air.
-The forced draft fan draws in the outside combustion air to mix with gas, which flows into the pre-mix burner and burns.
+The forced draft fan draws in the outside combustion air to mix with gas, which flows into the pre-mix burner and combusts.
 The fan then forces the resulting flue gases from the boiler unit and provides a positive removal of the flue gases from the building through inexpensive and readily available PVC and CPVC pipes.
-ULC S636 Material must be used in Canada.